Gradient-based filtering under misspecification: Stability and error bounds: Detailed discussion and further numerical results

 \subsection{Details for Section~\ref{subsec:Least-squares recovery.}}

 Figure~\ref{fig:Tracking when alpha=beta=1} presents the MSE performance of the ISD and ESD filters alongside three recent competitors in the setting of Section~\ref{subsec:Least-squares recovery.}.
 In this case, however, we follow~\cite{cutler2023stochastic} by setting $\alpha=\beta=1$.
-As a result, the ``momentum" term in the ONM algorithm vanishes, reducing it to the stochastic gradient descent method from~\cite{madden2021bounds}.
-As opposed to when $\alpha=1, \beta=40$, the learning rate in the~\cite{cutler2023stochastic} algorithm no longer remains fixed at its cap, $1/(2/\beta)$.
-While the~\cite{cutler2023stochastic} algorithm performs well for small $t$, its empirical performance is quickly surpassed by both the ISD and ESD filters, consistent with their stronger asymptotic performance guarantees.
+As a result, the ``momentum'' term in the ONM algorithm vanishes, reducing it to the stochastic gradient descent method from~\cite{madden2021bounds}.
+As opposed to when $\alpha=1, \beta=40$, the learning rate in the~\cite{cutler2023stochastic} algorithm no longer remains fixed at its cap, $1/(2\beta)$.
+While~\citeauthor{cutler2023stochastic}'s (\citeyear{cutler2023stochastic}) algorithm performs well for small $t$, the ISD and ESD filters perform empirically better (and have better performance guarantees) for large $t$.